In-Context Learning Enhanced Credibility Transformer: B uhlmann credibility and interpretations

 A consequence of this result is that the attention head performs a credibility weighting between instance $i$ specific information and the augmented context information.
 Note that this credibility step is the only step where targets and the context interact.
 In terms of explainability, we can extract the learned attention weights $(a_{i,j})_{j \in {\cal I}_{\rm context} \cup \{i\}}$ to indicate from which context instance we can learn the most for a specific instance $i$ of the target batch.

-This explanation \eqref{credibility 19} looks rather convincing, however, it hides an essential feature that makes this consideration different from linear \cite{buhlmann1967experience} credibility.
-Namely, the responses $(Y_{j})_{j \in {\cal I}_{\rm context}}$ also enter the attention weights $(a_{i,j})_{j \in {\cal I}_{\rm context} \cup \{i\}}$; not being expressed in this notation.
-That is, in fact, we have a non-linear structure \eqref{credibility 19} in the responses $(Y_j)_{j \in {\cal I}_{\rm context}}$ and a linear \cite{buhlmann1967experience} credibility interpretation only reflects a first order statement.
-This point could be modified to a proper linear credibility formula by considering the changed query and key tensors
+This explanation \eqref{credibility 19} looks rather convincing, however, this reasoning has a catch that makes it different from linear \cite{buhlmann1967experience} credibility.
+Namely, the responses $(Y_{j})_{j \in {\cal I}_{\rm context}}$ also enter the attention weights $(a_{i,j})_{j \in {\cal I}_{\rm context} \cup \{i\}}$; not being explicitly expressed in this notation.
+That is, in fact, we have a non-linear structure \eqref{credibility 19} in the responses $(Y_j)_{j \in {\cal I}_{\rm context}}$ and a linear \cite{buhlmann1967experience} credibility interpretation only reflects a first order approximation.
+This point could be modified to a proper linear credibility formula by considering the changed query and key tensors (not depending on the responses)

 i.e., changing the queries and keys to purely feature driven (excluding the responses), would give a proper linear credibility formula in the observations $Y_j$ in \eqref{credibility 19}.
 This option can easily be used if we have a single ICL Transformer layer, but cannot easily be adapted to deep ICL Transformers.
+We will also consider this option \eqref{linear ICL Z} in our example below.

 {\Beweis {\bf Proof.} The proof is an easy consequence of the attention mechanism in the attention head \eqref{causal self-attention head}.
 Focusing on the $i$-th row of the causal attention layer $\bA$, we have through the softmax operator